gbmhunter/blog/content/programming/operating-systems/linux/linux-serial-ports-using-c-cpp/index.md

 ### Disable Signal Chars

-When the `ISIG` bit is set, `INTR`, `QUIT` and `SUSP` characters are intrepreted.
+When the `ISIG` bit is set, `INTR`, `QUIT` and `SUSP` characters are interpreted.
 We don't want this with a serial port, so clear this bit:

 ```c
 tty.c_lflag &= ~ISIG; // Disable interpretation of INTR, QUIT and SUSP